 A blackout hatch screen popping open:

-- They are “universal fit” in several size ranges, which makes them far less expensive than custom screens or replacement ones from the manufacturer.
+- They are “universal fit” boat window screens in several size ranges, which makes them far less expensive than custom screens or replacement ones from the manufacturer.

 So, how do they mount?
 There’s an ingenious suction cup/drawstring arrangement.
 The suction cup goes on the hatch and then the drawstring with cord lock is tensioned to keep the screen snug on the hatch or port opening.
 For vertical portholes that open in, the screen will be on the outside.
 The company’s drawing shows it far better than any of the photos I took.

-There’s definitely a learning curve to setting them up, but it’s not insurmountable.
+There’s definitely a learning curve to setting up these boat window screens, but it’s not insurmountable.
 Two tips: clean the hatch well where the suction cup will go – salty air collects on the hatch and then the suction cup won’t stick well (if it still doesn’t stick, wash the suction cup off too — something may have gotten on it); and don’t pull the drawstring too tight or you’ll pull the suction cup off the hatch/port.

 We were a little frustrated trying to get them “just right” at first, but within a few days started to get the feel for making them tight enough to keep out bugs but not so tight as to pull them off.
 Strong winds would dislodge the suction cups and the screens would drop into the boat, but if there were strong winds there weren’t bugs so it wasn’t a problem.

 Sizing: you want the screen to overlap the hatch area by at least an inch, two is better.
 We should have used the next larger size.
 If in doubt about the size you need, order larger.
 Their website FAQ has good information on how to measure and get the right size — I made the mistake of not actually measuring when I told them the size of our hatches (oops!).